The Top 10 Tax Tips For eBay Business Owners

 9. Automation of Tax Processes

 To some degree, the filing of your tax returns can be automated.
-This tip is especially effective when used in conjunction with online bookkeeping and accounting services.
+This tip is especially effective when used with online bookkeeping and accounting services.
 Accounting software nowadays tends to have features that can do tax calculations for you.

-10. The Hiring of Professional Tax Firms – taxes for ebay business owners
+10. The Hiring of Professional Tax Firms – taxes for eBay business owners